combust/mleap-docs/faq.md

 # MLeap Frequently Asked Questions

+## Does MLeap Support Custom Transformers?

+Absolutely - our goal is to make writing custom transformers easy.
+Writing a custom transformer is exactly the same as writing a transformer for Spark and MLeap.
+The only difference is that we pre-package all of the out-of-the-box Spark transformers with `mleap-runtime` and `mleap-spark`.

+For documentation on writing custom transformers, see the [Custom Transformers](mleap-runtime/custom-transformer.md) page.

 ## What is MLeap Runtime's Inference Performance?

 MLeap is optimized to deliver execution of ML Pipelines in microseconds (1/1000 of milliseconds, because we get asked to clarify this).

 Actual executions speed will depend on how many nodes are in your pipeline, but we standardize benchmarking on our AirBnb pipeline and test it against using the `SparkContext` with a `LocalRelation` DataFrame.
 The two sets of benchmarks share the same feature pipeline, comprised of vector assemblers, standard scalers, string indexers, one-hot-encoders, but at the end execute:

 * Linear Regression: 6.2 microseconds (.0062 milliseconds) vs 106 milliseconds with Spark LocalRelation
 * Random Forest: 6.8 microseconds (0.0068 milliseconds) vs 101 milliseconds with Spark LocalRelation

-MLeap Random Forest Transform Speed:
+### MLeap Random Forest Transform Speed:

 Random Forest: ~6.8 microseconds (68/10000)